 With colleagues, we successfully challenged discriminatory “fetal protection” policies that required women applying for jobs to prove they could not bear children and English-language proficiency requirements for workplaces and insurance coverage.

-Under the Americans with Disabilities Act of 1990, we won a Ninth Circuit ruling that a leave is a type of “reasonable accommodation” that employers must make.
+Under the Americans with Disabilities Act of 1990, we won a Ninth U.S. Circuit Court of Appeals ruling that a leave is a type of “reasonable accommodation” that employers must make.

 Legal Aid at Work and its co-counsel negotiated a settlement expanding services and accommodations for UC Berkeley and UC Davis students who are deaf or hearing-impaired.
 And we reached a landmark stipulated judgment requiring that San Francisco public schools, programs, and related facilities be physically accessible for students and adults with mobility and visual impairments.

 We also started taking on more wage protection cases.
 We secured back wages for a 71-year-old housekeeper and nanny who had worked 80 hours a week without breaks or overtime pay.

 We won multiple federal rulings that set national precedents in protecting undocumented workers from retaliation and other forms of employer intimidation.